viperproject/2vyper/docs/allocation.md

 - <a name="wei_resource"></a>**Wei**:
   - The resource for Ether / Wei is implicitly given and must not be declared.
-  - It is the default resource if no other recource is provided.
+  - It is the default resource if no other resource is provided.

 - <a name="creator_resource"></a>**Creator**:
   - Type: _Resource{$resource: Resource}_
   - Only the initializer function (init) is allowed to create other resources unchecked.
-  - If a resource is created outside of init, a creater resource is needed.
+  - If a resource is created outside of init, a creator resource is needed.
   - For [create](#create_fun) and [destroy](#destroy_fun), it gets checked that an address has the creator resource of the wanted resource.

 ## Further information